Home

 It works in milliseconds.
 It really does.

-B. Another option is to use so-called s3fs implementation.
+B. Another option is to use the so-called s3fs implementation.
 This way we get a filesystem interface for our s3 bucket.
 Here is an example of the library that you may use s3fs.

 C. Custom stupid solution.
 You guessed right — this is my choice.
-Still not think that was a good idea, but I too lazy to do anything with it.
+Still not think that was a good idea, but I am too lazy to do anything with it.

 That's what my architecture looks like in the end.